 I dreamt in heaven, Press Release, November 3 at

-To the left and to the right, fields whirred past: farm crops raised to columns by the red motorcycle’s motion.
+To the left and to the right: farm crops raised to columns by the red motorcycle’s motion.
 Fast.
 50. 60.
 80. 100. mph.
 Beyond the speed limit.
 Good Person.
 In contrast to who?
 To whom?
 Who were the bad people.
 Matter of fact, he said this.
 You’re a good person.
 To herself?
 Did that matter?
 Good Person To Herself.
 Good Person.
 Its earthy, grounding weight.
 A fern.
 A spruce.
 Nothing Deciduous about this Good Person.

 I dreamt in Heaven explores the ethics and aesthetics of empathy (both through language, action and cinematic editing, music and sound design) via following a short voyeuristic and fantastical motorcycle ride of a child in late summer through suburbia.
 The short film is paired with sculpture, performance and text works (an email correspondence between an anonymous neuroscientist and the artist on the cultural, neuro, evolutionary and developmental implications of empathy).